henkelmax/audio-player/readme.md

 <!-- modrinth_exclude.end -->

-This server side Fabric mod enables uploading custom audio for music discs and goat horns.
+This server side Fabric mod enables uploading custom audio for music discs, goat horns and note blocks with heads.

 This mod requires [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat) on the client and server.